 Pro Tip: If you plan on visiting any National Parks on your road trip, don’t forget your membership card!
-If you don’t already have one, you can purchase at the entrance to each park…just make sure to keep track of it!
+If you don’t already have one, you can usually purchase at the entrance to the park…just make sure to keep track of it!

 Time to Hit the Open Road!